Sudan War Destroys World's Only Research Centre On Skin Disease Mycetoma: Director

 It is often characterised by swollen feet, but can also cause barnacle-like growths and club-like hands.

-"The centre and all its infrastructure were destroyed during the war in Sudan," Ahmed Fahal, director of the Mycetoma Research Centre (MRC), told AFP.
+“The centre and all its infrastructure were destroyed during the war in Sudan,” Ahmed Fahal, director of the Mycetoma Research Centre (MRC), said.

 “We lost the entire contents of our biological banks, where there was data from more than 40 years,” said Fahal, whose centre had treated thousands of patients from Sudan and other countries.